jdjakub/phd-thesis/ch-intro.md

 In the worst case, both of these approaches could be blocked; run-time tampering could be prevented by security policy (especially on a mobile device) and re-building from source cannot work without access *to* the source.
 Suffice to say, none of this is suitable for an average user.
 Even a seasoned programmer would consider it not worth the bother.
 Our task of changing a number, while technically possible, has a severely *disproportionate* accidental complexity cost.

 In specific situations, software authors do have good reasons to restrict access to internals.
-For example, in a game it is important to enforce the rules, but access to internals would enable arbitrary cheating.
+For example, in a game it is important to enforce the rules and access to internals would enable arbitrary cheating.
 However, this consideration is not representative of most types of software.
 Despite this, we are unable to simply *choose* to build such "open" software.
 Even if *we* wrote the app and desire to support adaptation beyond what we anticipated, we face the fact that our tools can only create software that is "closed".
 The task of "supporting unanticipated modification" is itself a *feature* that we must somehow figure out and implement on top, and it is unclear how to achieve such a feature.
 Nevertheless, it is worth striving for a world where this accidental complexity is as reduced as possible.
 We might expect this to involve a mix of "demolition" work---that of removing barriers that have been placed in the way---and "construction" work of building tools that help us work more effectively.

 # How Should Things Work?